puke3615/ComfyUI-OneAPI/README.md

 Examples:

-- A LoadImage node marked with `$input_image` will use the input_image parameter from params as the image filename
+- A LoadImage node marked with `$input_image` will use the input_image parameter from params as the image param
 - A CLIPTextEncode node marked with `$prompt.text` will replace the text field with the prompt parameter from params

 ## Examples